adina/adina.github.com/_posts/2015-02-28-sequencing-experimental-design.md

 * If I tell you who is there and what they are doing
 * If I develop a reference that is more specific to your system
 * This analysis took 1, 2, 3, >6 months
-* All your data and he analysis was openly accessible
+* All your data and the analysis was openly accessible

 I'd love to get feedback on what kinds of questions others are thinking of.